why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 $   flatpak override --user --env=QT_QPA_PLATFORM=xcb org.telegram.desktop
 ```

-(Remove the --user flag to apply the override system-wide).
+(Remove the --user flag to apply the override system-wide.)

 This will ensure that the application is always run with the corresponding environment parameter.
 More on the override option in the [official Flatpak documentation](https://docs.flatpak.org/en/latest/flatpak-command-reference.html?highlight=override#flatpak-override).

 #### Flatseal